Mostafalol1233/crossfire-blog/replit.md

-# Biomera Gaming Blog
+# Bimora Gaming Blog

 ## Overview

-Biomera Gaming Blog is a modern, full-stack CrossFire gaming website built with React, TypeScript, Express, and PostgreSQL.
+Bimora Gaming Blog is a modern, full-stack CrossFire gaming website built with React, TypeScript, Express, and PostgreSQL.
 It features a news section with CrossFire-style grid layouts, clickable event detail pages, a mercenaries/characters showcase with interactive hover effects, and AI-generated CrossFire-themed imagery.
 The platform emphasizes **manual bilingual support** (English/Arabic) where admins add translations through the dashboard and users toggle between languages, responsive design, and engaging visual experiences.
 The business vision is to provide a rich, interactive content experience for CrossFire enthusiasts with advanced **role-based access control** for multiple administrators and newsletter management.

 ## Recent Changes (November 2025)